 - After the information is entered, select and post from the Batch Manager.

-This requirement does apply to alien (domiciled outside the U.S.) surplus lines insurers, who must have a minimum net worth of $45 million and must be listed on the National Association of Insurance Commissioners (NAIC) Quarterly Listing of Alien Insurers.
+This requirement does not apply to alien (domiciled outside the U.S.) surplus lines insurers, who must have a minimum net worth of $45 million and must be listed on the National Association of Insurance Commissioners (NAIC) Quarterly Listing of Alien Insurers.

 Domestic surplus lines insurers (DSLI), which are insurers domiciled in the state of Texas who are authorized to write business in Texas, must apply to the Texas Department of Insurance for designation as a DSLI.
 These insurers must maintain capital and surplus of at least $15 million.